panta-123/hcana_container_doc/source/nps_replay.rst

 NPS REPLAY with apptainer
 **************************
 To run NPS replay we have a NPSlib container.
-NPSlib is a extention on hcana fro NPS experiment.
+NPSlib is a extention on hcana for NPS experiment.
 Github link `here <https://github.com/JeffersonLab/NPSlib>`_

 The container for NPSlib are at dockerHUB : https://hub.docker.com/r/jeffersonlab/hallc-npslib/tags